 MHR charge blade

-The charge blade is a flexible weapon that relies on impact and element phials, each with their own unique uses.
+The charge blade is a flexible weapon that relies on impact and element phials, each with its own unique uses.
 It excels at element discharges, and its elemental damage applications allow plenty of opportunities to exploit a monster’s specific weaknesses.
 When using the charge blade, you can switch between sword mode, which offers high mobility and the ability to guard with a shield, and axe mode, which sacrifices mobility in exchange for higher damage.
 It’s easy to switch between the two, allowing you to adapt to different situations on the fly.

 With the latest update, Capcom has finally fixed its element discharge hitboxes, making it far easier to land powerful attacks, and its chain crit, air dash, and phial-based switch skills can dish out devastating damage.